 May Sister Marguerite Rest in Peace.

-To send flowers to Sister Marguerite Vick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister Marguerite Vick, please visit our floral store.